tb1402/ices0/README.md

 This is a fork of the [Icecast ices0 utility](http://www.icecast.org/ices.php), and has been carefully enhanced to be compatible with _CentovaCast_, _Airtime_, _AzuraCast_, _kPlaylist_ and others, as well as _standalone_.

+## What was changed in this fork

+* added a config option to disable playlist loop-play

 ## New features (over v0.4)

 This **version 0.4.11** features the following enhancements: